 Likely, your knife block or knife set came with a honing steel or honing rod.
 They are often mistakenly used for knife sharpening itself when they really are intended to smooth out the blade at the final step.
 Pass the sharpened knife edge along the honing steel 2 to 3 times on each side.
 A leather strop with honing oil applied to it can achieve a similar effect.

 Thoroughly clean the knife to eliminate any metal particles or debris.
-Ensure it's completely dry before safely storing it, preferably in a knife block or on a magnetic strip.
+Ensure it's completely dry before safely storing it, preferably in a knife block or magnetic strip.

 Knife Sharpening Tips